 Service Area Housing & Social Inclusion (Housing Revenue Account) Budget Ref.
 El Head of Service Nick Hibberd Briefly and simply explain what budget changes are proposed.
-Commissioning Approach: The Housing Revenue Account is a ring fenced account which covers the normal council owned stock.
-The commissioning framework of the HRA aims to result unit costs to enable re-investment in services to tackle inequality and improbable to the services in rent charges are calculated in accordance with the Government Authorities use the September 2012 Retail Price Index of 2.6% plus 0.5% for This results in an average rent increase of 4.26% for Prighton 8 House.
-This educe management and maintenance ove homes and neighbourhoods.
-Into rent restructuring guidelines.
-Loca or setting rent inflationary increases This results in an average rent increase of 4.26% for Brighton & Hove.
-This £3.24 per week, increasing the average rent to £79.29.
-Budget Proposal 2.
-Service Charges · Budget Proposal To increase six of our service charges in line with contractual inflationary in will remain at 2011/12 levels. creases.
+Commissioning Approach: The Housing Revenue Account is a ring fenced account which covers the modern council owned stock.
+The commissioning framework of the HRA aims to refunit costs to enable re-investment in services to tackle inequality and impro duce management and maintenance Budget Proposal 1.
+Rent Increase Increases in rent charges are calculated in accordance with the Governments rent restructuring guidelines.
+Local Authorities use the September 2012 Retail Price Index of 2.6% plus 0.5% for setting rent inflationary increases This results in an average rent increase of 4.26% for Brighton & Hove.
+This is the equivalent to an increase of £3.24 per week, increasing the average rent to £79.29.
+Budget Proposal Budget Proposal 2.
+Service Charges To increase six of our service charges in line with contractual inflationary in will remain at 2011/12 levels. creases.
 Four other service charges Budget Proposal 3.
-Savings from reduction in housing repairs and management of the Efficiency savings from the Mears Partnership Contract (300k) - Saving from a reduction in the cost of the Gas servicing contract (70k) aintenance costs Budget Proposal 4.
-Savings from reduction in housing management of a savings from accommodation, customer access and workstyles review of a commodative savings in running costs, supplies and services (141k) are Reduction in the management of HRA temporary accommodation propertions. the housing service (130k) Budget Proposal 5: Re-investment of savings in tackling inequality and estate regeneration - Investment in services which promote financial inclusion - Increased investment in adaptations Continuation of programme to tackle overcrowding through loft conversior Investment in building new housing n and extensions Summary of impacts Highlight the main / most significant potential impacts which will need d to be removed, mitigated or
+Savings from reduction in housing repairs and market and the Efficiency savings from the Mears Partnership Contract (300k) - Saving from a reduction in the cost of the Gas servicing contract (70k) aintenance costs Budget Proposal 4.
+Savings from reduction in housing management u - Savings from accommodation, customer access and workstyles review of - Administrative savings in running costs, supplies and services (141k) - Reduction in the management of HRA temporary accommodation properti the housing service (130k) Budget Proposal 5: Re-investment of savings in tackling inequality and estate regeneration - Investment in services which promote financial inclusion - Increased investment in adaptations - Continuation of programme to tackle overcrowding through loft conversion - Investment in building new housing n and extensions Summary of impacts Highlight the main / most significant potential impacts which will need I to be removed, mitigated or

-Different Groups to be included in assessment positive or negative impact on group/s? --- ---

-Possible

-Describe potential impact (positive effects and negative impacts or potential barriers)

-Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should be directly related to the potential impacts identified.

-Budget Proposal 1.
-Rent Increase

-An increase in rents (calculated in accordance with the Governments rent restructuring guidelines), generates income to invest in homes and services for council housing residents.
-An increase in rents in conjunction with the Government's Welfare Reform Act changes to housing benefit entitlement from April 2013, such as the under occupancy rules, could lead to financial difficulty for those households affected and those households on a fixed/low income.
-This may result in loss of income to the Council through rent arrears, and costs associated with the recovery of rent arrears and supporting tenants to downsize to smaller accommodation.
+Different Groups to be included in assessment Possible positive or negative impact on group/s?
+Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should be directly related to the potential impacts identified.
+An increase in re income to invest the Government' occupancy rules, fixed/low income al 1.
+Rent Increase Ints (calculated in accordance with the Government in homes and services for council housing residus Welfare Reform Act changes to housing bene could lead to financial difficulty for those housed.
+This may result in loss of income to the Council of rent arrears and supporting tenants to down lents.
+An increase in rents in conjunction with fit entitlement from April 2013, such as the under holds affected and those households on a cill through rent arrears, and costs associated Service charges al 2.
+Service Charges fund services that benefit council housing reside ng in specific types of properties i.e. flats and sl ents.
+An increase in service charges will affect neltered housing schemes and those households on fixed/low incomes.

-Budget Proposal 2.
-Service Charges

-Service charges fund services that benefit council housing residents.
-An increase in service charges will affect those tenants living in specific types of properties i.e. flats and sheltered housing schemes and those households on fixed/low incomes.